 I am a lifelong resident of Kenton County.
 My wife Meredith and I live in Fort Wright with our two children.
-I grew up in Covington, in the same house on Russell Street that now serves as the office of The Sanders Law Firm.
-I attended Summit Country Day School in Cincinnati, for grades K through 12, and graduated in 1995.
+I grew up on Russell Street in Covington, in the same house where I practiced law with my father for 12 years after law school.
+I attended Summit Country Day School in Cincinnati for grades K through 12.

-I attended The University of Chicago, before tranferring to the University of Kentucky, where I was a member of the Wildcats varsity baseball team.
-I was named to the Southeastern Conference Academic Honor Roll as a pitcher at UK and earned my B.A. degree, Summa Cum Laude, in Political Science.
-I then earned my Juris Doctor degree, Cum Laude, from the Pepperdine University School of Law, in California.
+I began college at The University of Chicago, then transferred to the University of Kentucky in my sophomore year, where I was a member of the Wildcats varsity baseball team.
+I was named to the Southeastern Conference Academic Honor Roll each semester at UK and earned my B.A. degree, Summa Cum Laude, in Political Science.
+I then earned my Juris Doctor degree, Cum Laude, from the Pepperdine University School of Law in Malibu, California.

-Since graduating from law school, I have practiced law with my family's firm.
-Justin’s practice focus is litigation, with an emphasis on personal injury, products liability, criminal defense, family, and business law.
+After graduating from law school, I practiced law with my family's firm for twelve years before joining the great team at Ziegler & Schneider, in Crescent Springs.
+My practice focus is litigation, with an emphasis on personal injury (especially auto and truck collisions) and commercial law.

-I also served as a felony prosecutor in the Kenton Commonwealth's Attorney's Office.
+I served as a felony prosecutor for about three years in the Kenton Commonwealth's Attorney's Office.
 In that role, I successfully prosecuted many different kinds of criminals, including burglars, fugitives from justice, thieves, child abusers, and murderers.
-I obtainedthe first conviction in Kentucky history for felony torture of a domestic animal.
+I obtained the first conviction in Kentucky history for felony torture of a domestic animal.

 I enjoy being active in my community and have a strong commitment to public service.
 I coach youth sports and volunteer for various activities at my children’s schools.
-I am on the Board of Directors of the Northern Kentucky Forum, a non-partisan, volunteer organization focused on civic engagement and civil discussions of current national topics and issues and how they play out on the local, Northern Kentucky stage.
-I also helped start the A.J.
-Cohen Memorial Fund, a charity dedicated to educating high school and college students about fire safety and prevention.
+I am on the Board of Directors of Kenton Conservancy, a non-profit, volunteer organization focused on preservation and conservation of land and waterways in northern Kentucky.
+I also helped launch the A.J.
+Cohen Memorial Fund, an Ohio charity dedicated to educating high school and college students about fire safety and prevention.

-I have spent a total of twelve years as a volunteer with the American Youth Foundation (“AYF”), serving as a counselor and staff member at the organization’s annual National Leadership Conference in Shelby, Michigan.
-The AYF teaches and fosters leadership skills in young adults, so that they may make a positive impact in their own communities.
+I have spent a total of fifteen years as a volunteer with the American Youth Foundation (“AYF”), serving as a counselor and staff member at the organization’s annual National Leadership Conference in Shelby, Michigan.
+The mission of the AYF is to encourage and educate young people to find and develop their personal best, live a balanced life, and make a positive impact in their communities and the wider world.
 I am a graduate of the AYF’s leadership program and was named a Mentor for the Leadership Conference’s class of 2003.

 I am a member of the Campbell County Game and Fish Protective Association.
 The purposes of that organization include promoting conservation of Kentucky’s wildlife, forests, streams, and other natural resources; teaching and promoting safe firearms handling and skills; and facilitating family-oriented recreational activities for members and their guests.